lakeFS is distributed as a single binary encapsulating several logical services.

-See the roadmap for information on future plans for storage compatibility.
+See the roadmap for information on the future plans for storage compatibility.

 The Graveler handles lakeFS versioning by translating lakeFS addresses to the actual stored objects.
 To learn about the data model used to store lakeFS metadata, see the data model section.

 The Auth service handles the creation, management, and validation of user credentials and RBAC policies.

-Currently, the auth service manages its own database of users and credentials and does not use IAM in any way.
+Currently, the Auth service manages its own database of users and credentials and doesn’t use IAM in any way.

 The UI layer is a simple browser-based client that uses the OpenAPI server.
 It allows management, exploration, and data access to repositories, branches, commits and objects in the system.